| Peter Heslam MA BA DPhil FRSA

 Peter has an established international reputation for work at the interface between ethics, business, society and culture.
 He has published widely, including a book on the Dutch political theorist and former Prime Minister, Abraham Kuyper.
 He is a prolific writer, speaker, researcher and commentator on the role of business in economic and social development.
 His publications include Globalization: Unravelling the New Capitalism, Globalization and the Good and Transforming Capitalism: Entrepreneurship and the Renewal of Thrift.

-Peter has lectured to university and business audiences around the world and has been the Director of the Capitalism Project at the London Institute for Contemporary Christianity, the Convenor of JustShare (a consortium of twenty development agencies), and an Adviser to Lambeth Palace on the issue of globalization.
-The recipient of a number of prizes and awards, he is a Senior Member of Trinity College, University of Cambridge, a Visiting Fellow at Regent's Park College, University of Oxford, a Fellow of the Royal Society of Arts, a member of the International Leadership Association and an adviser to Beyond Profit, Entrepreneurial Leaders, and to the journals Faith in Business Quarterly and the Journal of Markets and Morality.
+Peter has lectured to university and business audiences around the world and has been the Director of the Entrepreneurial Leadership Initiative at the University of Oxford, Director of the Capitalism Project at the London Institute for Contemporary Christianity, the Convenor of JustShare (a consortium of twenty development agencies), and an Adviser to Lambeth Palace on the issue of globalization.
+The recipient of a number of prizes and awards, he is a Senior Member of Trinity College, University of Cambridge, a Fellow of the Royal Society of Arts, a member of the International Leadership Association and an adviser to Beyond Profit, Entrepreneurial Leaders, and to the journals Faith in Business Quarterly and the Journal of Markets and Morality.
 He is also a Visiting Professor at Yunnan University in China and has served as a judge in the international business competitions on enterprise solutions to poverty organized by Pioneers of Prosperity.